 - Within 15 days of the next primary or general election, if you want to hear the candidates who will be on the ballot for your town, call your town clerk to request the ballot access ID number for your voting district.
 Now when you call 1-866-486-3838, at the prompt you will enter the three digit ballot access ID number for your own voting district.
 The system will then announce the name of your town and voting district and you will hear all of the races and candidates that will be on your ballot in the next primary or general election.

 - You can call in and practice as many times as you want.
 Most voters tell us that after using the system two or three times they can move quickly through all of the candidates and races on the ballot.

-All phone calls are answered by a computer system located at a secure location controlled by authorized election officials.
+All phone calls are answered by a computer system which is located at a secure location and is controlled by authorized election officials.
 The computer will only permit access to the system from phone numbers that have been entered into the system prior to the election, and only after the proper poll worker and ballot access ID numbers have been entered.

 The vote-by-phone system will be pre-tested before every election to ensure accurate programming.
 The system makes no use of the Internet or any other data network, so the system cannot be “hacked.”
 The only system input comes from DTMF tones, the distinct sounds generated by the telephone when its buttons are pressed.

 The vote-by-phone system produces a voter-verified paper ballot for every vote cast and the process can be monitored by observers.

 The Help America Vote Act (HAVA) required states to implement voting systems that are accessible for individuals with disabilities and permit voters who are blind or visually-impaired to cast their votes privately and independently.
 The vote-by-phone system purchased by the state of Vermont is designed to meet this mandate.